marilyne-linkurious/documentation/content/admin/content/access/sso-saml.md

 ## ADFS Configuration

-In particular, **ADFS** (Active Directory Federation Services) is a SAML 2 provider that offers Single-Sign-On towards an Active Directory service.
+In particular, **ADFS** (Active Directory Federation Services) is a SAML2 provider that offers Single-Sign-On towards an Active Directory service.

-To set up Linkurious authentication with ADFS, Linkurious has to be configured as a Relying Party Trust in ADFS.
+To set up Linkurious authentication with ADFS, Linkurious has to be configured as a *Relying Party Trust* in ADFS.